Q&A on UWCSEA Admissions

 Do you admit students above (or below) your age-grade boundaries?

-K1 to Grade 8: placement is strictly according to age by 1 September of the year of entry - click here for the 2016/2017 academic year information.
+K1 to Grade 8: placement is strictly according to age by 1 September of the year of entry - 2017/2018 academic year.
 It is possible to request placement in a grade below if that follows the educational history of your child.

 Grades 9, 10 FIB and 11: out of grade placements will be considered on a case-by-case basis.